A micro business, also referred to as a microenterprise, is a term generally used to describe a business operating with fewer than 10 people.

 Micropreneurs and entrepreneurs are similar in that they enjoy flexible schedules, have unlimited earning potential, and set their own terms.

-But that’s where the similarities end.
-A micropreneur is not necessarily focused on rapid growth.
-They focus on meeting client needs and delivering a service without a huge investment in operations, employees, or property.
-Entrepreneurs have big ideas and typically secure financing and hire people to help them grow.
+One possible distinction is that micropreneurs are not necessarily focused on rapid growth and expansion.
+They may focus instead on meeting client needs and delivering a service without a huge investment in operations, employees, or property.
+Entrepreneurs tend to look towards establishing a larger footprint and typically secure financing and hire people to help them grow.

 That’s not to say that micropreneurs are not entrepreneurial.
-They simply choose to pursue their dream by owning and operating a “small” business rather than taking on the financial and business risk associated with entrepreneurship.
+They simply choose to pursue their dream by owning and operating a smaller scale enterprise rather than taking on the financial and business risks associated with expansive growth.

 What are some of the challenges of running a micro business?

-Micro business owners must wear many hats and do so with limited resources.
+Micro business owners tend to wear many hats and do so with limited resources.
 They must navigate marketing, IT, billing and collections, customer service, taxes, and business regulations.

 Let’s break down some of the main challenges of running a micro business: